singapaul/26PairsTS/README.md

 ### 25h feb

+1) Refactor copyToClipboard to a custom hook
+2) fix header logo to correct image

  ### 24th feb
 1) lets create .styles.ts files and move our styled components to seperate files. - DONE